Develop a Systematic Approach

-- 7th Grade: Keep practicing rhythm and pitch techniques by sight reading the bass like of a hymn.
+- 7th Grade: Keep practicing rhythm and pitch techniques by sight-reading the bass of a piece, like a hymn.
 Play/sing the bass line in the clef appropriate for your instrument or voice part.
 Sight-read the bass lines of 4 hymns each week.
 Hymnary.org is a great reference for notated hymns!

 - 10th Grade: Write out your own sixteen measure sight-reading examples.
 Take the examples and give them five different musical stylings and tempo markings along with appropriate musical terms.
 Sight-read one of these examples per day.

 - 11th Grade: Every day, sight read music composed for a different instrument.
 A good exercise is playing/singing the top line of a piano or conductor’s score and play each line of the score in your appropriate clef.

 That’s our guide on how to practice sight-reading.
 There’s nothing magic about it.
 It’s just one way to do it.
 You and your instructor may have a different way, but whatever approach you use, use it daily.
 Daily practice will increase your confidence and give you a systematic approach when it’s time for your sight-reading audition.